Ronald DeWitt Mills-Pinyas

-Mills-Pinyas has won two Senior Fulbright Research Grants and residencies in Central America, as well as a Oregon Council for the Humanities grant.
-He was named a Edith Green Distinguished Professor of Art and Visual Culture in 1994.
-He has taught at the University of Costa Rica in San Pedro; Instituto Allende in San Miguel de Allende, Mexico; the University of Morelos in Cuernavaca, Mexico; Pitzer College in Claremont, California; Claremont Graduate University; and Linfield College in McMinnville, Oregon.
+Mills-Pinyas served as Professor of Studio Art for forty years at Linfield College in McMinnville, Oregon.
+He was named Edith Green Distinguished Professor of Art in 1994 and was the recipient of the Thomas and Julie Olds Award for Artistic Excellence in 2014.
+Mills-Pinyas has taught at the University of Costa Rica in San Pedro; Instituto Allende in San Miguel de Allende, Mexico; the University of Morelos in Cuernavaca, Mexico; Pitzer College in Claremont, California; Claremont Graduate University; and Linfield College in McMinnville, Oregon.

 Mills-Pinyas is Professor Emeritus of Studio Art at Linfield College.
 Married to María Isabel Pinyas-Mills, Isabel and Ron have made their homes and studios in the Eola Hills in Oregon's wine country, in Portland, Oregon and in Arenys de Mar, Barcelona, Catalonia, Spain.
 Ron has three sons and three grandchildren.
 Ron's interests include hiking, particularly along the Camino de Santiago in Spain.

 See: Writings About Ron Mills work.